nicholasvuono/Vaadin-Web-Application-Project/README.md

 # SafeSugarWebDashboard
-A cloned project form my old university account.
+A cloned project from my old university account.

 This is a data visualization web application intended for diabetic use.
 It is created using Java and the Vaadin web framework.